-- The aim of regeneration is to enhance the appearance and quality of the estate while also protecting and promoting a sense of pride in the community by: - providing homes to meet the needs of local people and provide additional homes to meet the needs of the wider city; - creating greener cleaner communities and improving the quality and use of open space; - improving local shops and amenities for residents. - Improving social and economic opportunities for residents - The regeneration of the estate should include the following principles:
+1.2.1 The aim of regeneration is to enhance the appearance and quality of the estate while also protecting and growing the sense of pride in the community and reducing deprivation by:

+- providing homes to meet the needs of local people and provide additional homes to meet the needs of the wider city; - creating greener cleaner communities and improving the quality and use of open space; - improving local shops and amenities for residents. - Improving social and economic opportunities for residents.

+1.2.2 The regeneration of the estate should include the following principles:

 - An overall increase in housing density to (i) make best use of land; and (ii) to provide homes to meet the needs of local people in terms of tenure, type and accessibility. - The regeneration will deliver quality homes which are safe, warm, affordable and environmentally friendly. - Residents' desires to remain in their community are accommodated.
-Consideration will be given to both the impact of the loss of the existing home and of the impact of moving on residents. - Connect and integrate Podsmead with the wider - This SPD provides guidance that reflects the above principles and aims to capture the benefits of new development and regeneration.
+Consideration will be given to both the impact of the loss of the existing home and of the impact of moving on residents. - Connect and integrate Matson with the wider area. - Utilise the community's economic development plan 'The Power of Three'.

+1.2.3 This SPD provides guidance that reflects the above principles and aims to capture the benefits of new development and regeneration.